santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Time-Away-%2D-Vacation-and-Sick-Days.md

 7. Send an email to your manager indicating that you have submitted a request for the specified day/days, and cc the WFM scheduling team (wfms@microsoft.com).

+8. if no response from Manager within 48 hours ping them in Teams chat.

 ## Check if Vacation Was Approved
 1. When vacation is approved and your schedule is updated, you will receive an email telling you what dates have been updated.